wowashuwow/wowashuwow.github.io/_pages/about.md

 ---
 layout: page
-title: Hi, I'm Ashutosh 👋
+title: Hello, stranger 👋
 permalink: /about/
-image: '/images/andaman-me-testing-website.jpg'
+image: '/images/kid-ashu-landscape.jpg'
 ---
+Childhood photos are natural icebreakers, aren't they?

+Oh wait, there's some left.
+Let me just...

+🔨 🔨 🔨 🧊 🧊 🧊

+(\*Steps back and looks at his handiwork.\*)

+There.
+Much better.

-Let me break the ice by talking about my hobbies.
-I like strength training, running, photography, reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, and of course, writing.
-Honestly, I like waaaaay too many things.
+Now, why don't we start by talking about our hobbies?
+I like strength training, running, photography, reading fiction, tinkering with technology (this website is a result of that), swimming, dressing well, motorcycles, fast cars, TV shows, and of course, writing.

+("Damn, you like waaaaay too many things, buddy."
+"Yeah, I know.")

+What about you?
+What are your hobbies? (email me)

-In my free time, I day-dream about becoming a successful creator and do **[B2B writing 🖊️](https://ashutoshbhosale.com/work/)** for work.
-I believe work is something you do in your free time to practice your intellect and curiosity; it's something to have fun with after you live your life, not the other way around.
+In my free time, I do [B2B writing](/work/) for work.
+I believe work is something you do in your free time to practice your intellect and curiosity; after you keep fit and have fun with your life.
+Not the other way around.

+(*There isn't a single day that goes by when I don't fear being cancelled for saying what I just said, but it's important, someone needs to say it, so there, I said it.*)

-**How did I get into writing?** Well, it's a long story, but here's a tl;dr version-
+**How did I get into writing?** Well, it's a long story, but the tl;dr version is this-

 Three years into my engineering degree, I had had enough.
 So I dropped out to pursue my life-long dream of becoming a writer.
 I didn't end up writing any New York Times bestsellers, but I did pretty okay as a content writer.
 Two years into that, I realized I'm no Bill Gates, so I went back to college to get that piece of paper.
+I have it now, and it's still a piece of paper.

-Now I work as a freelance B2B Writer.
-Email me if you're looking for one, or even if you aren't, say hi at ***ab (at) ashutoshbhosale (dot) com***!
-I'd love to have a conversation with you.
+Anyway, I now work as a Creative Copywriter for B2B businesses (freelance/contract).
+Email me if you're looking for one.
+Or even if you aren't, simply say say hi at ***ab (at) ashutoshbhosale (dot) com***.
+I love having conversations.
+You could start with your [favorite TV shows](/tv-list/).

 ## About this website

 This website is a constantly-evolving art project, a place of solace for my mind, an avenue for self-promotion.
 It's my home on the internet that keeps going through multiple servers, CMSes and designs as I keep experimenting.

 It is currently hosted on [GitHub Pages](https://pages.github.com/) and runs on [Jekyll](https://jekyllrb.com/), a static site generator.
-I'm finding GitHub pages extremely cost-effective (it's free! lol), plus I get to play coder / hacker and build my web dev skills.
-It's not as easy as WordPress, but overall it's a win situation.